cyrusimap/cyrus-imapd/docsrc/imap/concepts/deployment/authentication_and_authorization.rst

 For example, the user logs in with username ``john.doe@example.org`` and password ``verysecret``.

-The **user's authentication entity** &mdash; with all attributes associated with it &mdash; can have one of those attributes be used to create the relationship between the user authentication entity on the one side, and the mailbox entity on the other side.
+The **user's authentication entity** --- with all attributes associated with it --- can have one of those attributes be used to create the relationship between the user authentication entity on the one side, and the mailbox entity on the other side.

 For example, the user that authenticated as ``john.doe@example.org`` may have a mailbox named ``jdoe``.